anbaig/sample-encryption-in-transit-for-kubernetes/deploy-load-balancer/README.md

 ```

 If a hosted zone ID was provided, a DNS CNAME record will be created automatically:
-- For public certificates: Points the certificate domain to the NLB
+- For **private certificates**: Uses the domain name specified in `--domain-name` (or defaults to NLB hostname pattern)
-- For private certificates: Creates a CNAME record using the NLB hostname as the domain name
+- For **public certificates**: Uses the domain name from the existing certificate

 ## Architecture